 Yield curve steepness remains a moving target.
-While the 2Y-10Y spread has normalized, the 3M-10Y spread is hovering near zero.
-This is driven by a shallower-than-expected easing cycle on the front end and volatility on the long end of the curve.
+While the 2Y-10Y spread has normalized, the 3M-10Y has been slower to follow, driven by a shallower-than-expected easing cycle on the front end and volatility on the long end of the curve.
 Further easing should modestly support near-term loan demand.